 Did you know that squirrels can be dangerous?
 It's true.
-While there are many potentially dangerous animals that require people to post signs of their presence, no one has ever posted a sign that says, "BEWARE OF THE SQUIRREL."
+While many potentially dangerous animals require people to post signs of their presence, no one has ever posted a sign that says, "BEWARE OF THE SQUIRREL."
 At least not to our knowledge.
 That would be silly since squirrels typically mind their own business and aren’t generally a threat to anyone.
 Outside, they scamper here and there, dig lots of holes to hide their nuts in for the winter, and chatter away at each other in the trees.
 But the real threat comes when they invade our homes.
 If they somehow find a way into the attic of our homes, or worse, into our living spaces, they can become dangerous in several different ways.

 Types of Squirrels Threatening New York Homes

 Squirrels are unique rodents.
 The word "squirrel" comes from the Greek word, "skiouros" which means "shadow-tail."
 And this name is quite fitting as all squirrels have unique, very distinguishing tails.
 However, flying squirrels’ tails is a bit flatter than the tail of the common gray squirrel.
 The two squirrels mentioned above, the gray squirrel and the flying squirrel, are the most common types of squirrels that can be found invading homes in our area.

 As you could probably guess from their name, these little creatures have silverish-grey coats predominantly with areas of light brown fur.
 These squirrels also have white undersides, brownish-colored feet, faces, and backs, and bushy tails speckled with black and white.
 Growing as large as 20 inches from their nose to the tip of their tail, grey squirrels weigh approximately 24 ounces.
 Gray squirrels usually nest in trees, but they sometimes find entry points in roof areas of homes and take up residence in our attic spaces, especially during colder months.